vwbusguy/qbsh/README.md

 `$ qbsh examples/hello.qsh`

+Scripts can be padded with empty lines or indents.
+To add comments, just begin the line with a single quote (').

 # Development

 Current code architecture is that the MAIN loop routes the input to the appropriate sub via GoSub and a loop, so no GoTo's are currently used.
 Eventually this may get big enough to refactor into other files, but for now all sub/labels are given alphabetically with a one line code comment above describing what they do.